Aneurysm surgery: clipping

 Step 1: prepare the patient

 You will lie on the operating table and be given general anesthesia.
-After you are asleep, your head is placed in a three-pin skull fixation device, which attaches to the table and holds your head in position during the procedure.
+After you are asleep, your head is placed in a three-pin skull fixation device, which attaches to the table and holds your head in position during surgery.
 Next, the incision area of the scalp is prepped.
 Skin incisions are usually made behind the hairline.
-For better cosmetics immediately after surgery, a hair sparing technique may be used, where only a 1/4-inch wide area along the proposed incision is shaved.
-However, sometimes the entire incision area may be shaved.
+A hair sparing technique is used, where only a 1/4-inch wide area along the proposed incision is shaved.
+Sometimes the entire incision area may be shaved.

 A lumbar drain may be inserted in your lower back to remove cerebrospinal fluid (CSF) and allow the brain to relax during surgery.
 A brain-relaxing drug (mannitol) may be given.